 The Master in African Studies has a special focus on central and eastern Africa.
 This area is studied from different academic subdisciplines in the three obligatory central courses: ‘Language, History and Identity in Central and Eastern Africa’, ‘Literature, Media and the Arts in Central and Eastern Africa’, and ‘Politics and Globalization in Central and Eastern Africa’.

 Students enjoy a great degree of freedom to shape their own curriculum by choosing courses from various subdisciplines, based on their individual research interests.
-Students select four out of the following courses: ‘Medical Anthropology: Africa and the Diaspora’, ‘Area Study: Sub-Saharan Africa’, ‘Poverty, Development and Inequality in Modern African History’, ‘History and Theory of African Urbanism and Architecture’, ‘Bantu Corpus Linguistics and Lexicography’, ‘Bantu Grammar in a Comparative and Contrastive Perspective’, ‘Gender and Identity in African Literatures’, ‘Postcolonial Literature in English’, 'African Archaeology'.
+Students select four out of the following courses: ‘Anthropology of Affect and Materiality', 'Anthropology of the Body and Performance in Africa, ‘Area Study: Sub-Saharan Africa’, ‘Poverty, Development and Inequality in Modern African History’, ‘History and Theory of African Urbanism and Architecture’, ‘Bantu Corpus Linguistics and Lexicography’, ‘Bantu Grammar in a Comparative and Contrastive Perspective’, ‘Gender and Identity in African Literatures’, ‘Postcolonial Literature in English’, 'African Archaeology'.

 In addition, students choose an additional 10 ECTS’ worth of courses either from these listed Africanist courses, or freely from the courses offered by the various academic programmes of the university, including courses on Swahili and Lingala, the two most important languages of central and eastern Africa.